skeeto/blowpipe/README.md

     -k file  read key material from given file
     -w       wait for full chunks and don't flush early

+## Installation

+Use the PREFIX variable to control the installation path.
+The default is to install under `/usr/local`.

+    $ make PREFIX=$HOME/.local install

+To build with MinGW-w64, set CC and EXEEXT.
+On Linux you can even run the test suite (`make check`) if you have the Wine binfmt configured.

+    $ make CC=x86_64-w64-mingw32-gcc EXEEXT=.exe

+To build with MSVC use this command:

+    cl.exe -Ox blowpipe.c blowfish.c advapi32.lib

 ## Wire format

 The overall wire format: